rachitpareek/terraChange/README.md

 # terraChange

-Track your recycling! reovlutioninzing, gamifying.
-Using flask, bootstrap, gcloud, & [a QR code generator](https://github.com/nayuki/QR-Code-generator)
+terraChange aims to revolutionize the outdated bottle recycling system by integrating and gamifying the process for the end consumer.
+This app was built using flask, bootstrap, gcloud, & [a QR code generator](https://github.com/nayuki/QR-Code-generator).
+It is available live at `link.com`.

 # Inherency